ralight/gds2pov/README.md

 gds2pov [-i input.gds] [-o output.pov] [-b] [-c config.txt] [-p process.txt] [-t topcell] [-v]

- -b	Output bounding box instead of the layout to allow easier and quicker
-	placing of the camera.
-It is much quicker to render a box than an IC!
  -c	Specify config file
  -g Generate process file from gds2 file information (suppresses generation of
     output file).